(in brief…see ITINERARY for a detail day by day description)

 The Educational Experience

-During the months leading up to your arrival in Kathmandu you will have been invited to attend three, one-hour leadership development conference calls or webinars.
+During the months leading up to your arrival in Kathmandu you will have been invited to attend eight, 30-45m. leadership development webinars.
 Make sure you have pen and paper handy since these informative, fast paced calls have been rated as, “They alone are worth the cost of the entire trip.”

 Beyond the mesmerizing experience of this awesome landscape and the trekking experiences, the trip will be enhanced by teachings and self-discoveries in leadership, communication, team, and personal awareness.